spencertipping/phi/dev/concatenative-basis.md

 Numbers below `0x100` are reserved for future low-level expansion, and `0x100` and above are used for backend-specific bindings.

+#### Literals
+Numbers behave as functions, so you can't have a number in the middle of a list and expect for it to behave as data.
+That is, the list `[1 2 3]`, if you evaluated it, would run three native functions instead of pushing three numbers onto the stack.

+As a result, literal numbers need to use a cons-quoting mechanism:
+`[1] uncons swap drop` will leave the number `1` on the stack without evaluating it.
+Strings work the same way.

 #### Undefined behavior
 **WARNING:** Native functions have undefined behavior if you misuse them;
 examples include: